andrewshumway/Fusion_getPut/README.md

 # Overview

-Utilities for getting or putting a 5.x Fusion App, manipulating the output eleents, and PUTting the elements back to Fusion (not necessarily the same source and target instances).
+Utilities for getting or putting a 5.x Fusion App, unpacking and manipulating the output elements, and PUTting the elements back to the same or different Fusion instance.

-##This version of getPut (in the V2.0.x branch) does not fully support Fusion 4.x.If you want Fusion 3 or 4
+## This version of getPut (in the V2.0.x branch) does not fully support Fusion 4.x.If you want Fusion 3 or 4
 support, use the version in the [v.1.0.x branch](https://github.com/andrewshumway/Fusion_getPut/tree/v1.0.x).

 Version 2.0.x makes several changes from the original GetPut utilities